stolostron/multicluster-observability-operator/tools/simulator/alert-forward/README.md

 ...
 ```

-4. Specify the number of concurrent workers that forward the alerts by `-w` flag, the default value is `1000`:
+4. Optionally specify the number of concurrent workers that forward the alerts by `-w` flag, the default value is `1000`:

 ```bash
 $ ./setup-alert-forwarder.sh -w 3